abhi1kumar/CARLA_rendering/README.md

 #### Render All Configurations with Height, Yaw, Pitch Variations

-Python command to render All train and test sets (please note that the shell command used in the script will need to be updated, as it currently uses NVIDIA NGC):
+Type the following python command to render all height, yaw and pitch variations (please update the shell command in the script, as it currently uses NVIDIA NGC):

 ```bash
 python run_all.py